ColtonMyers1995/R46S-from-RGB30/README.md

 * use the RGB30 ArkOS image from the official ArkOS GitHub/community source https://mega.nz/file/vMpwnQDD#_swmli9Z2ydfUOjQPAXZjA5pXecHC5OchYEUTVuH79E
-* DO NOT change or modify the RGB30 image further before applying this fix
+* DO NOT change or modify the RGB30 image before applying this fix